Euro 2020: Harry Kane reacquaints with old foe Giorgio Chiellini | DW | 09.07.2021

 There have been a few moments in Harry Kane's career that have bookmarked his ascent.

-His game-clinching free kick for Tottenham Hotspur against Aston Villa in 2014 that convinced his then-manager Mauricio Pochettino to promote him to the starting lineup is one.
+His game-clinching free kick for Tottenham Hotspur against Aston Villa in 2014, which convinced his then-manager, Mauricio Pochettino, to promote him to the starting lineup, is one.
 His maiden goal for England, against Lithuania at Wembley, 79 seconds after coming off the bench to replace Wayne Rooney for his international debut is another.

 One of those was his first England start, against Italy in Turin on the final day in March 2015.
 Rewarded with a start following his scoring cameo four days earlier in that game against Lithuania, Kane went toe-to-toe with one of the finest defenders in the world.
 It didn't go particularly well for the Englishman.